arpanojha/Quantum/README.md

 You are now all set to enjoy simulating quantum circuits in Java

-Additional installation methods are available at https://livebook.manning.com/book/quantum-computing-for-java-developers/a-installing-strange/v-5/1
+Additional installation methods are available at [quantum computing for java developers](https://livebook.manning.com/book/quantum-computing-for-java-developers/a-installing-strange/v-5/1)